This summary of age discrimination law in Belgium has been prepared by Claeys & Engels, the Ius Laboris member for Belgium: www.claeysengels.be.

-Belgian law includes a prohibition on age discrimination contained in the Anti-Discrimination Act of 10 May 2007.
-This Act implements EU Directive 2000/78 (the Framework Directive).
+Belgian law prohibits age discrimination as per the Anti-Discrimination Act of 10 May 2007.
+This Act implements the EU Directive 2000/78 (the Framework Directive).
+Therefore, the case law of the European Court of Justice is an important source for the interpretation of national non-discrimination law.

-Direct age discrimination occurs when a direct difference in treatment based on age cannot be justified.
-A direct difference in treatment is a situation in which a person is, was or could be treated in a less favourable manner than another person in a comparable situation based on his/her age.
+Direct age discrimination occurs in a situation where a person is, was or could be treated in a less favourable manner than another person in a comparable situation based on his/her age.

 Indirect age discrimination occurs where an apparently neutral provision, criterion or practice has a disparate impact on a younger or older person compared to another person, unless the provision, criterion or practice can be objectively justified by a legitimate aim and the means to achieve that aim are appropriate and necessary.